LCS Holdings

-LCS Group of Companies, also known as LCS Holdings Inc., is a Philippine conglomerate.
-The LCS Group is founded by Filipino politician Luis Crisologo Singson who serves as its chairman.
+The LCS Group of Companies, also known as LCS Holdings Inc., is a Philippine conglomerate.
+The company was founded in 2016 by Filipino politician Luis Crisologo Singson who serves as its chairman.

 Ventures

 Aviation

 The LCS Group operates a charter airline known as Platinum Skies, which was incorporated in 2013.

 Energy and mining

 Satrap Mining Corporation is a subsidiary under the LCS Group founded in 2014.
 It operates and manages renewable energy power plants mostly in Ilocos Sur.
 It also has a partnership with Philippine National Oil Company (PNOC) regarding the exploration of use of renewable energy for off-grid areas.

 Satrap Mining Corporation is a subsidiary under the LCS Group engaged in mining.
 It was established in 2014.

 Finance

 Through HalloHallo Skylark Lending, Corp., the LCS Group runs a loaning service known as Casha.

 Telecommunications

 The LCS Group through Gracia Telecoms provides telecommunications services in Mindanao.
 In 2018, the LCS Group expressed interest to participate in a government-sanctioned bidding which would enable it to become the third major telecommunications provider in the Philippines alongside Globe Telecom and Smart–PLDT.
 The conglomerate formed a consortium called Sears Telecom with TierOne Communications International.
 TierOne is backed by Chinese firm Fujian Torch Electron Technology, Singaporean company Miller Pte.
 Ltd., and Cambodia-based Southeast Asia Telecom.
 The consortium touted itself as the only bidder planning to use satellite internet access by deploying portable Wi-Fi hotspots connected via satellite.
 LCS was not among the three entrants to the bidding, which was eventually won by Mislatel, which renamed themselves as Dito Telecommunity.